Olfactory reference syndrome: Referential ideas

-People with ORS misinterpret the behavior of others to be related to the imagined odor (thoughts of reference).
+People with ORS misinterpret the behavior of others as being related to the imagined odor (thoughts of reference).
 In one review, ideas of reference were present in 74% of cases.
 Usually, these involve misinterpretations of comments, gestures and actions of other people such that it is believed that an offensive smell from the individual is being referred to.
 These thoughts of reference are more pronounced in social situations which the individual with ORS may find stressful, such as public transport, crowded lift, workplace, classroom, etc. Example behaviors which are misinterpreted include coughing, sneezing, turning of the head, opening a window, facial expressions, sniffing, touching nose, scratching head, gestures, moving away, avoiding the person, whistling.
 Commonly, when being in proximity to others who are talking among themselves, persons with ORS will be convinced that the conversation is about his or her odor.
 Even the actions of animals (e.g. barking of dogs) can be interpreted as referential to an odor.
 Persons with ORS may have trouble concentrating at a given task or in particular situations due to obsessive thoughts concerning body odor.